giuseppeg/giuseppeg.github.com/_posts/2020-12-14-blocking-async-javascript.md

 In JavaScript we can use [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to implement mutexes.

-Now if a worker thread locks a shared object, we can force the main thread to wait (sleep) until our asynchronus function has been settled and the lock is released.
+Now if a worker thread locks a shared object, we can force the main thread to wait until our async function has been settled and the lock is released, hereby achieving our initial goal to synchronize the async function.

+### Implementation

 In the main thread we can